Convallaria majalisItem #2789 USDA Hardiness Zone: 3 - 8

 Great for the woodland garden as a lush carpet under Camellias, Rhododendrons, or Pieris.
 Produces fragrant, white, bell-shaped flowers on arching stems above the elliptic foliage.
 Perennial.

 - CareCare InformationFollow a regular watering schedule during the first growing season to establish a deep, extensive root system.
 As a groundcover, space plants 2 ft. to 3 ft. apart, (closer for faster coverage).
-Control weeds with mulch until the plants cover the area.Light Needs:Full to partial shadeWatering Needs:Needs wet or constantly moist soil.
+Control weeds with mulch until the plants cover the area.Light Needs:Full to partial shadeWatering Needs:Water regularly to maintain wet or evenly moist soil - weekly or more.

 - History & LoreHistory:Lily of the Valley is native over a huge range of temperate regions of the Northern Hemisphere.
 Plants are found in woodlands where there is rich accumulations of organic matter and acidic soils.
 It figures largely into northern garden traditions and is a component of Chinese medicine.
 This plant should be considered poisonous to both humans and pets.Lore:Lily of the Valley is sold in the streets of France each year on May 1st, a tradition that sprang from the belief that the flowers are "Mary's tears", springing up as each was shed at the foot of the cross.